Get into the summer spirit with these pan-fried campfire brats with caramelized onions and peppers.

 Toppings are a great way to elevate your bratwursts, and few are more sought after than caramelized onions and peppers.
 Cooking them over a campfire is an easy task.
 Just slice the peppers and onions thinly, toss in olive oil, and saute in a skillet placed on the grate over the fire.

-While red bell peppers are the most common choice, you can add some extra kick by using poblano, Anaheim or even jalapeño peppers instead.
+While red bell peppers are the most common choice, you can add some extra kick by using poblano peppers, Anaheim or even jalapeño peppers instead.
 While some of these peppers might be too spicy to eat raw, when cooked down, they mellow out considerably (removing the seeds mellows them further).